 Along the way, these activities will bring further clarity to the integration architecture and the security framework since, to understand data flows, it is critical to understand the transmission methods across the technology landscape.

-Finally, a data strategy creates a mechanism to map and govern the data taxonomy to reporting, analytics, and business intelligence tools to ensure completeness and accuracy of the information enabling those capabilities.
+Finally, a data strategy creates a mechanism to map and govern the data taxonomy for reporting, analytics, and business intelligence tools to ensure completeness and accuracy of the information enabling those capabilities.

 How and When to Transition from Strategy to Deployment

-Start by identifying key strategic initiatives and programs to deliver on the enterprise data strategy (e.g. ERP deployment, MDM or PLM system implementation, analytics platform implementation, Middleware implementation, Data Warehousing/Datalake, Data Quality Assessment, System/Application retirement, M&A activity, or corporate reorganization).
+Start by identifying key existing or planned strategic initiatives and programs and then incorporate the enterprise data strategy (e.g. ERP deployment, MDM or PLM system implementation, analytics platform implementation, Middleware implementation, Data Warehousing/Datalake development, Data Quality assessment, System/Application retirement, M&A activity, or corporate reorganization, etc.).

 Sequence and timing are key: you’ll want to build the roadmap of the strategic initiatives and review how each deployment can support your data vision.